MuneneCalvin/Final-Portfolio-Website/README.md

 - 🔃 Create a new pull request.

 ## License 📄
-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.
+This project is licensed under the MIT License